 Katmai National Park, Alaska

-Our "grizzly ship," the M/V Natural Habitat Ursus, provides private small-group accommodations for our exclusive bear adventures on the Alaska Peninsula.
-Ideally designed for exploring the remote waters of coastal Katmai National Park, the Ursus (Latin nomenclature for "bear") is 73 feet long with a deep displacement hull and an exceptionally seaworthy design with a high bow and fine horseshoe stern.
-It carries a full complement of modern, state-of-the-art navigation and safety equipment.
-Inside, the ship is intimate and simply appointed, yet she provides ample space and facilities for our activities, accommodating a maximum of eight travelers in four guest cabins with upper/lower bunks.
-Guests share two toilets and two showers.
-A well-lit galley and dining space are the site for convivial conversation over gourmet meals prepared each day by our onboard chef.
-Fresh Alaskan seafood, including halibut, salmon and crab, highlight many of the dinners.
-The ship also has a small library, computer, DVD and CD player on board.
+Our privately chartered ship, the M/V Natural Habitat Ursus, provides accommodations for up to eight guests on our exclusive grizzly bear adventures on the Alaska Peninsula.
+Ideally designed for exploring the remote waters of coastal Katmai National Park, the Ursus (Latin nomenclature for "bear") is 73 feet long with a deep displacement hull and an exceptionally seaworthy design with a high bow and fine horseshoe-shaped stern.
+It carries a full complement of state-of-the-art navigation and safety equipment.
+Inside, the sturdy vessel is intimate and simply appointed, yet with ample space and facilities for accommodations and activities.
+The Ursus sleeps eight guests in four double cabins with upper/lower berths.
+Each cabin has a wash basin.
+Two bathrooms with toilet and shower are shared between the four cabins; each bathroom is connected to two cabins in a Jack and Jill layout.
+A large galley and well-lit dining space are the

-With the Ursus providing our accommodations offshore, we are able to visit some of the planet's most pristine wilderness in Katmai National Park without leaving an impact.
-A central element of this adventure is our shore excursions that take place in Zodiac rafts carried on board.
-We frequently make wet landings (just offshore, where your feet and ankles may get wet), but tall rubber boats are provided to keep your feet dry.
-Ocean tides of up to 26 feet, some of the largest tides in the world, erase most of the human tracks daily.
+With Ursus providing our accommodations offshore, we are able to visit some of the world's most pristine wilderness in Katmai National Park in exceptional solitude without leaving an impact.
+The central element of this adventure is our shore excursions to see the bears on foot.
+We transfer from the Ursus to the beach in an open aluminum skiff carried on board.
+We frequently make wet landings (just offshore in the intertidal area, where we may walk in water to our knees), but chest waders with waterproof neoprene booties are provided to keep your feet dry.
+Ocean tides of up to 28 feet, some of the biggest tides in the world, erase most of the human tracks daily.